 “True heroism is remarkably sober, very undramatic.
 It is not the urge to surpass all others at whatever cost, but the urge to serve others at whatever cost.” – Arthur Ashe

 With Veterans Day coming up November 11, 2020, we want to take a moment today to bring honor and show gratitude to the veterans in our country.
 This day is very important as it affords Americans the opportunity to pay our respects to all who have served our country honorably during war and peacetime.
 Did you know that the Allied Nations and Germany agreed to put an end to World War I on November 11, 1918?
-It was on the 11th hour of the 11th day of the 11th month that this armistice was made.
+The armistice happened on the 11th hour of the 11th day of the 11th month.
 The annual legal holiday started out known as “Armistice Day.”

 Honoring the Life of Mad Batter Founder Harry Kulkowitz